-This conflict between state and federal law creates a situation where you can be charged with a federal crime for activities that are allowed by your home state.
-And your state laws won’t be a defense in federal court.
+This conflict between state and federal law creates a situation where you can be charged with a federal crime for activities that are allowed by your home state, although federal agencies mostly have been reluctant to do so.
 There are also several ways that federal marijuana laws can affect everyday life decisions, from where you bank to where you live.

 Understanding Federal Marijuana Laws

 Since the 1930s, federal law has declared the use, sale or distribution of marijuana illegal.
 Current federal drug laws are contained in the Controlled Substances Act (CSA).
 The CSA classifies and regulates illegal drugs, and places listed drugs on a schedule according to their medicinal value and potential for abuse.

 Under the CSA, marijuana is a Schedule I controlled substance.
 This designation is reserved for drugs that have a high potential for abuse, lack any medical value, and can’t be safely prescribed.
 Anyone growing, marketing, or distributing marijuana is likely violating multiple federal laws (but, as noted earlier, it's a matter of enforcement)..

 You can run into problems with the CSA even if you're not directly involved with the marijuana industry.
 If you provide services to a business that operates under state marijuana laws, you may also be violating federal law and thus subject to prosecution.
 So if you run a janitorial service and have a client that operates a dispensary, you may be profiting from illegal drug trafficking.